A complete index of cultural wedding traditions across 30+ communities

 Greek Orthodox weddings

-The stephana (wedding crowns) joined by a ribbon are central to the Greek Orthodox ceremony.
+You will find that the stephana (wedding crowns) joined by a ribbon are central to the Greek Orthodox ceremony.
 The couple is led around the altar three times (the dance of Isaiah).
 Traditional reception practices include money-pinning during the bride's dance and the koufeta (sugar-coated almonds in odd numbers given to guests).

 Italian weddings

-Italian Catholic weddings often span an entire weekend of celebration.
+You will find that Italian Catholic weddings often span an entire weekend of celebration.
 The reception traditionally includes 5–7 courses, the bomboniere (sugar-coated almond favors), and the tradition of the bride wearing a bit of blue (often a garter).
 Regional Italian wedding traditions vary significantly (Sicilian, Roman, Venetian, etc.).

 Jewish weddings